- Most people who catch COVID-19 have mild symptoms, but some people become severely ill.

 Hand Sanitizer: Hand sanitizer is available at each entrance and at numerous locations throughout each building.
 Everyone is asked to sanitize their hands when they enter the building.
 In addition, each member of our health care staff sanitizes their hands before and after each patient encounter.

-Floor Markings and Furniture Rearrangement: We have made special arrangements to support social distancing.
+Enhanced Cleaning Procedures: Areas such as waiting rooms, lobbies and restrooms are cleaned often with special attention to frequently touched surfaces including doorknobs, armrests and handrails.
+Patient rooms and exam rooms are fully cleaned and disinfected between each patient.
+We have also made special arrangements to support social distancing.
 You may see markers on the floors to show where people should stand for check-in and check-out.
 We have rearranged furniture in some waiting areas to create more space between patients.